DMCA Protection: Everything You Need to Know

 DMCA.com also has a portal that you can use to monitor your pages.
 There is a plan that makes it easy for you to find out who is stealing your content.

 DMCA Protection and You

 The DMCA makes it possible for both content creators and ISPs to feel more comfortable about their online content.
 By learning about the protection the DMCA offers, you can shield yourself and your content from sticky intellectual property law issues.
 If you need help with your DMCA protection, you can post your question or concern on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.